neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 2. Follow the [installation instructions for Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to make a new project.

-- Be sure to invoke Create React App with the `--typescript` flag in order to enable TypeScript support: `npx create-react-app token --typescript`
+- Be sure to invoke Create React App with the `--template typescript` flag in order to enable TypeScript support: `npx create-react-app token --template typescript`

 3. Install NEO•ONE using either [yarn](https://yarnpkg.com/)